DiAmina/DiAmina/README.md

-- 👋 Hi, I’mAmina
+- 👋 Hi, I’m Amina
-- 💞️ I’m looking to collaborate on differents concepts concept around digital
+- 💞️ I’m looking to collaborate on differents concepts around digital
 - 📫 How to reach me.
 Sent me an email to amina.madi@etu.iut-tlse3.fr

 <!---